Kanban-Zai/kanban-zai-version-1.0/README.md

 CONTRIBUTE

-If you have something to add please put in a pull request.
+If you have something to add please sumbit a pull request.